 Victor Velazquez is currently a modern language professor at Biola University.
 He is a member of the Modern Language Association, American Association of Teachers of French and American Association of Teachers of Spanish, Portuguese and Pacific Ancient and Modern Language Association (PAMLA).
 Velazquez invests in his community and serves as a volunteer speaker for Child S.H.A.R.E., an organization that supports and encourages faith communities through the foster care and adoption process.
 He received his bachelor’s degree in comparative literature and master’s degree/doctorate in French Language and Literature from the University of California, Irvine.
 While working towards his doctorate, he was honored through several awards such as the Jacob K. Javits Fellowship Award.
 Velazquez previously taught at Mount San Antonio College, Coastline Community College and University of California, Irvine.

-Lorena Vidaurre serves Biola students as the Undergraduate Studies Chair/Liberal Studies Coordinator.
-She also serves Biola students as the Founding Director and professor of Early Childhood Education, implementing a fully online and on ground program.
-Her current research project is regarding theological and personal faith integration in education.
+Vidaurre serves Biola students as the founding director and professor of Early Childhood Education, implementing a fully online program.
 Vidaurre’s personal mission is to “equip early education pre-service teachers and leaders in mind, character and spiritual warfare through Bible-centered education, service, research and endowed scholarships that will prepare them in their career and personal journey to impact their students, colleagues, school communities, and the world for Jesus Christ.”
-She has published articles pertaining to global perspectives on spiritual warfare in the preK-12 classroom and co-authored curriculum for English Language Development in Latin American countries.
+She has published articles pertaining to global perspectives on spiritual warfare in the preK-12 classroom and co-authored curriculum for English language development in Latin American countries.